-Abstract- Medializing calcaneal osteotomy is one of the most common procedures in flat foot alignment.
-Recently it has been done percutaneously with several different techniques, most of them made in lateral position.
-Our paper aims to describe the minimally invasive calcaneal medializing osteotomy in ventral position, easier for x-ray control, faster to patient positioning with technical tips to more precise bone cut and reduction.
-Between April 2019 and September 2019, 10 patients were operated using this technique.
-Patients in ventral position, sciatic nerve block, percutaneous Achilles lengthening, transcutaneous k-wire passage for drill cut control.
-Straight calcaneal cut, reduction in medial and plantar position and control both in lateral and axil views.
+- 6 Medializing calcaneal osteotomy is one of the most common procedures in flat foot alignment. - 7 Recently it has been done percutaneously with several different techniques, most of them - made in lateral position.
+Our paper aims to describe the minimally invasive calcaneal - 9 medializing osteotomy in ventral position, easier for x-ray control, faster to patient positioning - with technical tips to more precise bone cut and reduction.
+Between April 2019 and - 11 September 2019, 10 patients were operated using this technique.
+Patients in ventral position, - sciatic nerve block, percutaneous Achilles lengthening, transcutaneous k-wire passage for drill - cut control.
+Straight calcaneal cut, reduction in medial and plantar position and control both - in lateral and axil views.
 15 patients were operated using this technique.
-67% were woman.
-Median age were 38.9 years and median BMI was 23.5.
+67 alcaneal osteotomy is a well-established surgery for flexible flat foot (1, ??).
+Many methods are possible and one of the most used is the calcaneal medial translation popularized by Kouktsogiannis (1), commonly associated with tendon transfer and spring ligament reconstruction.
+(1,3,4,5).